 Once an assessment has been made and a need identified the school will write to parents to confirm that SEND support is required and to communicate the nature of provision which will be put into place.
 Provision is made in line with our SEN policy.
 This policy is monitored by a member of the Governing Body who is responsible for SEND.

 Every child with an identified need will be given an Individual Education Plan (IEP).
-Existing statements or EHC plans will be followed where they are already in place for any child admitted to the school.
+Existing EHC plans will be followed where they are already in place for any child admitted to the school.

 The school holds a provision map which identifies the needs and the form of support which will be put in place for every child with SEND.
 The provision map is reviewed half termly and adjusted based on the outcomes from the provision made.
 Support takes a variety of forms, for example, one-to-one delivery of Precision Teaching, SIDNEY (Screening and Intervention for Dyslexia Notably in the Early Years) or other appropriate programmes.
 The support is delivered via the school’s support staff either within the classroom or one-to-one outside of the classroom.
 The support team meet half termly to review every child’s progress against their plan.

 We assess the children’s progress against age related expectations, paying particular attention to how well children with SEND are achieving through the various support programmes being delivered.
 We aim to close any gaps between those with SEND and their peers.
 Where a programme is not having the desired impact we will make adjustments or select a different approach.

 Communication with you as parents will be ongoing throughout your child’s time at Buryfields.
 We offer an open door policy where you are welcome to make an appointment to meet with either the class teacher or the SENCo to discuss how your child is getting on.
 We can offer advice and practical ways that you can help your child at home.
 We believe that your child’s education should be a partnership between parents and teachers, therefore we aim to foster regular communication between home and school.